LouwHopley/faceblock/README.md

 # Faceblock - command-line tool to block Facebook

-Regain focus by blocking Facebook access from your local machine.
-This tool adds or removes Facebook urls to your local hosts file to block access.
+Regain focus by blocking Facebook and Youtube access from your local machine.
+This tool adds or removes Facebook & Youtube urls to your local hosts file to block access.

 ## Installation & usage